 Although the blooms only last about three weeks, they are a valuable asset to beekeepers and wild bee colonies.

 Here’s a gem that hides in plain sight.
 In fact, it doesn’t hide at all and has been flagged as an invasive species, but don’t be afraid.
 This is an invasion you may not want to dissuade.

-First of all, you get great quality timber in half the time.
-This is a very fast-growing hardwood tree, which in many cases is an oxymoron, but rings true with this tree.
+You also get great quality timber half the time.
+This is a very fast-growing hardwood tree, which in many cases is an oxymoron, but it rings true with this tree.

 If you come across a Black Locust tree stump, there’ll be shoots popping out of it in no time, and you’ll be able to harvest more timber in just a few years.